Divyaa Unni

-Divyaa Unni is an American actress and classical dancer of Indian origin who teaches various forms of dance such as Bharathanatyam, Kuchipudi and Mohiniyattom.
+Divyaa Unni is an Indian former actress and classical dancer of Indian origin who teaches various forms of dance such as Bharathanatyam, Kuchipudi and Mohiniyattom.
+As an actress, she mainly appeared in Malayalam language films, in addition to few Tamil, Telugu and Kannada language films too.

-Early life
+Early life and education

-Divyaa Unni was born to Ponnethmadhatil Unnikrishnan and Kizhkemadhatil Uma Devi at Kochi, Kerala, India.
-Her mother Uma Devi, is a Sanskrit teacher and is the Head of Sanskrit Department; at Bhavans Vidya Mandir, Girinagar & was awarded the National Award for Teachers (India), in the year 2013 by the President of India Shri Pranab Mukherjee.
-She has a sister, Vidhya Unni, who has worked as a lead in couple of Malayalam movies.
-Divyaa completed her schooling in Bhavan's Vidya Mandir, Girinagar.
+Divyaa Unni was born in Kochi, Kerala, to Uma Devi and Unnikrishnan.
+Her mother is a Sanskrit teacher and is the head of the Sanskrit department of Bhavans Vidya Mandir, Girinagar, and was awarded the National Award for Teachers (India) by the President of India.
+She has a sister, Vidhya Unni, who has worked as a lead in a couple of Malayalam movies.